smutindak/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 10. 10-back - change to previous directory
 # 11. 11-lists - listing directories in order and long format
 # 12. 12-file_type - identify filetype
+# 13. 13-symbolic_link - create a linkage to a file